 In terms of skills, students should be able to achieve the following:

-description of different cases with an importance to the geopolitics of energy
+Description of cases with an importance to the geopolitics of energy

-description of theoretical concepts related to the geopolitics of energy, e.g. energy security
+Description of theoretical concepts related to the geopolitics of energy

-application of a (number of) perspective(s) to a given case
+Application of various theoretical perspectives to a given case

-assessing the links between the geopolitics of energy the energy transition
+Discussing the links between geopolitics and the energy transition

 In terms of general competencies, students should be capable of:

-formulating and expressing knowledge about problems associated with today’s system of energy governance
+Expressing knowledge about today’s system of energy governance

 Required prerequisite knowledge